Web 3.0 and the (R)evolution of Desire: The Quantum Leap from #MeToo to #WeToo

 YouTube Video of the presentation at MIT Media in Transition + May 18.

-Dr. Dr. (Shiva) Lisa Paul Streitfeld had a Kundalini Awakening in 1983 and embarked on a path of Kundalini Yoga.
-She continued the mission of her father, Harold S. Streitfeld, co-founder of the Kundalini Clinic, in becoming the first Kundalini philosopher of western culture.
-She is the author of Kundalini’s Daughter, Hermeneutics of New Modernism (Atropos Press) and ÜBERMENSCH: Nietzsche, Salomé & the Ages of Aquarius, her Ph.D. dissertation for European Graduate School.
+Dr. (Shiva) Lisa Paul Streitfeld had a Kundalini Awakening at her father’s funeral in 1983 which shattered her reality and set her on the twin flame journey which took her around the globe.
+She was completing the mission of her father, Harold S. Streitfeld, co-founder of the Kundalini Clinic, in becoming the first Kundalini Philosopher of the Hieros Gamos of western culture.

-A former Hollywood script analyst and novelist, she has written on Kundalini in contemporary art for Sculpture, The New York Times, The Hartford Courant, The Los Angeles Times and Art New England, as well as several avant-garde journals.
-As the regular Connecticut reviewer (2000-2005) for Tribune Newspapers, she won the 2006 UUSIS Margaret Fuller Award for tracking a grassroots movement sourced in the hieros gamos, subject of her GESAMTKUNSTWERK.
+A former Hollywood script analyst and novelist, she has written on contemporary art for Sculpture, The New York Times, The Hartford Courant, The Los Angeles Times and Art New England, as well as several avant-garde journals.
+As a Connecticut art reviewer (2000-2005) for Tribune Newspapers, she won the 2006 UUS Margaret Fuller Award for tracking a grassroots movement sourced in the hieros gamos.

 Dr. Streitfeld’s holistic approach to art criticism is chronicled in “Overcoming the Heisenberg Uncertainty Principle: Art Theory Arising Out of Wolfgang Pauli’s Collapsed Wave”.
 The multimedia project “Missing James Franco 3.0” was initiated in conjunction with her Ph.D. dissertation “ÜBERMENSCH: Nietzsche, Salomé & the Age of Aquarius” in the Philosophy & Media laboratory at European Graduate School.